Joveyy/RoyalGenerations/characters/1500_1599/12_Oscar_I.md

 # Oscar I (1524 - 1597)
-Oscar I was the thirteenth monarch of Willow Creek and the x King of Willow Creek.
+Oscar I was the thirteenth monarch of Willow Creek and the eleventh King of Willow Creek.
 He was born in 1502 to Queen Mary I and Prince Jayden.
 He ascended to the throne at the age of 22 upon the passing of his mother, Queen Mary.

 ## Spouses